-For over a decade, we at Simon Solutions are often challenged when people ask us what we do as a technology company.
+For over a decade, we at Simon Solutions have been challenged when people ask us what we do as a technology company.
 It’s hard to explain when there are few examples that vividly paint the “big picture” of the use and value of our technology tools.

 Perhaps this is because we are engaged in what some might call continuous innovation — a constant state of experimenting, learning, evaluating, and improving.
 Each week, our development team strives to keep pace with the innovative ways helping agencies are using our tools in their communities.
 Results are remarkable!

 This all began in October 2006, following the aftermath of Hurricane Katrina.
 Community and faith-based organizations in Northwest Alabama (where we live) came to us seeking a low-cost, simple-to-use solution for increased communication and cooperation among all helping agencies in our communities.

 Hurricane Katrina challenged the disaster preparedness and response of helping agencies in our communities.
 Fortunately, diverse agencies did a remarkable job of meeting the crisis needs of hundreds of displaced individuals and families.
 However, resources ran dry quickly because of duplication of efforts, miscommunications among helping agencies, and our lack of unity in disaster preparedness.

 So, we combined our technology skills, along with insight from helping agencies, and co-created a web-based technology tool that was only meant to be used by helping agencies in our communities.
 None of us envisioned that this local solution would grow and achieve national acclaim — impacting communities across the country.

 Thousands of helping agencies in over 1,600 U.S. cities (47 states) use our networking tools, which are starting to be used in other countries.
 Our growth rate averages about 100 new cities each year.
 The different types of agencies that use our tools include: charitable nonprofits, churches, food banks, schools, hospitals, and government.

 These agencies use our tools to combine their unique strengths and collectively tackle tough community challenges such as poverty, hunger, homelessness, and health disparities.

 Agency leaders have suggested that what’s happening in their communities is amazing and unprecedented.
 Others have gone so far to say that it’s “revolutionary.”